Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

-WordPress is the most dominant website builder online, used by roughly 43% of all websites.
-Shopify is its closest competitor with around 4.5% — a fraction of WordPress’s reach.
-Since launching in 2003, WordPress has earned its reputation through reliability, performance, and user control — allowing anyone to manage their own content with ease and security.
+WordPress is a free, open-source content management system (CMS) that powers more of the internet than any other platform, used by roughly 43% of all websites.
+Despite occasional claims that newer platforms are replacing it, WordPress continues to grow, and its market share has more than doubled since 2014.
+Since launching in 2003, it has earned its reputation through reliability, performance, and user control; allowing anyone to manage their own content with ease and security.

 Building the Structure of Your Site

-For full control and scalability, most professionals purchase hosting from a reliable provider that offers WordPress integration, such as Hosting.com, SiteGround, or Bluehost.
+For full control and scalability, most online entrepreneurs purchase hosting from a reliable provider that offers WordPress integration, such as Hosting.com or SiteGround.
 This allows you to use your own domain, install essential plugins, and customize your site without restrictions.

 Personally, I recommend Hosting.com.
-It makes it simple with one-click WordPress installation, fast servers, and plans starting under $5/month.
+It makes it simple with one-click WordPress installation, fast servers, competitively priced plans.
 It is what I use, and is one of the fastest and most affordable hosting providers available.

 How to Install a WordPress Theme

 Themes provide the overall design, layout, colors, and fonts for a website, functioning as a collection of files that control how the website’s content is presented to users.
-There are thousands of themes to choose from —including 13,000 free ones, from the WordPress theme editor.
-Below are a collection of screenshots from the WordPress dashboard that will help guide you.
+There are thousands of themes to choose from, including over 14,000 free themes from the WordPress theme directory.
+Below is a collection of screenshots from the WordPress dashboard that will help guide you.

 Structuring Appearance and Navigation